-PLEASE NOTE: Summer semester begins May 5, 2014 and ends August 8, 2014.
-We will offer the following STAIRS and t-DPT 'core' courses: PHYT 6330 (Assistive and Adaptive Technology), PHYT 6360 (Family Centered and Community Based Practice), PHYT 6117 (Imaging), and PHYT 6224 (Medical Spanish) in Summer 2014.
-Deadline for t-DPT program applications for new students is April 1.
+PLEASE NOTE: Fall semester begins September 2, 2014 and ends December 12, 2014.
+We will offer the following STAIRS and t-DPT 'core' courses: PHYT 6340 (Therapy Services in Educational Environments), PHYT 6090 (Special Topics in Management), and PHYT 6384 (Evidence Based Practice) in Fall 2014.
+Deadline for t-DPT program applications for new students is August 1.
 Interested therapists should contact Dr. Christine Baker.

 STAIRS Program Overview

 STAIRS (Specialized Training of Occupational and Physical Therapists in Early Intervention and Related Services) is a training program supported by the Office of Special Education Programs, U.S. Department of Education 2008-2012.
 It is designed to increase the number and quality of occupational and physical therapists providing services to infants, toddlers, and school-aged children with disabilities and their families.
 STAIRS provides academic training to better prepare occupational and physical therapists for employment in pediatric environments.
 It also aims to increase the number of therapists who are culturally and linguistically diverse and/or have disabilities to serve children with special needs.